Does it bother you when you’re out for a walk and notice paths worn across the grass where meandering feet made their own trail?

 - Try different features on the page

-User testing can help you uncover digital desire paths
+User testing can help you uncover online desire paths

 Perhaps the number one reason for missed goals in a marketing campaign is management’s tendency to fall in love with a strategy and design that makes perfect sense to them… but doesn’t play well with customers.